 Cathy S.P.
-Wong (Department of English)
+Wong (Dept. of English)

 The Hong Kong Polytechnic University